-VCW offers care and medical aid, education, awarenes and promotes sterilization and vaccination for kitties and all animals.
+VCW offers care and medical aid, education, awareness and promotes sterilization and vaccination for kitties and all animals.

 Vietnam Cat Welfare is a UK registered charity # 1165729

-After a few hours we got worried and searched and searched.
+After a few hours, we got worried and searched and searched.
 We even look her babies to the front yard hoping she would hear their hungry cries.
 But nothing.
 Someone nearby mentioned cat catchers but I naively thought nothing of it.
-A week we searched day and night for her.
+For a week we searched day and night for her.

 After a month or so, a little ginger kitten, filthy and skinny started hanging out by our house.

 We brought him in and the other kittens just accepted him as one of the family.
-By this time we had lost one kitten, Teppi, to a motorbike accident as we lived on a main road.
-Totally devastated, we kept them inside and only let them in the garden area until we could find a better house off a main road.
+By this time we had lost one kitten, Teppi, to a motorbike accident as we lived on the main road.
+Totally devastated, we kept them inside and only let them in the garden area until we could find a better house off the main road.

 Founder and Director